idslme/IDSL.FSA/README.md

 	5.1. individual *SpectraAnnotationTable* for each ***.msp*** file in the *annotated_spectra_tables* directory in the *.Rdata* and *.csv* formats

-	5.2. if you had selected an integer greater than 0 for **SPEC0019**, match spectra figures are also available in the *plot* for each MSP block.
+	5.2. if you had selected an integer greater than 0 for **SPEC0019**, match spectra figures are also available in the *plot* folder for each MSP block.

 ## [**Wiki**](https://github.com/idslme/IDSL.FSA/wiki)